-Permanently restricted net assets are contributions and other outflows of assets whose use by The Clear Fund is limited by donor-imposed stipulations that neither expire by passage of time nor can be fulfilled or otherwise removed by actions of the organization.
+Net assets are contributions and other outflows of assets whose use by The Clear Fund is limited by donor-imposed stipulations that neither expire by passage of time nor can be fulfilled or otherwise removed by actions of The Clear Fund.
 The income derived from these permanently restricted funds is usually classified as unrestricted and can be used for the general purpose of The Clear Fund.

-At December 31, 2013 and 2012, The Clear Fund had no permanently restricted net assets.
+At December 31, 2014 and 2013, The Clear Fund had no permanently restricted net assets.